Recognized VS. Unrecognized

 RECOGNIZED GREEK ORGANIZATIONS

-Currently there are eight recognized fraternities, eight recognized sororities, and two fraternities seeking recognition.
+Currently there are eight recognized fraternities, seven recognized sororities, and three fraternities and two sororities seeking recognition.
 These organizations are governed by the Code of Rights and Responsibilities for Social Greek Organizations and are overseen by Ms. Eichler.
 Except for one fraternity which owns a house, these groups do not have houses off campus or any residence hall space assigned to them but they are allowed to use campus facilities for their activities.
 If members of these recognized groups choose to conduct their activities off campus, they do so at their own risk and without supervision.
 Some of these recognized groups are affiliated with national Greek organizations and some are long-standing local groups.
 If at any time you have questions about the recognition status of an organization, please contact Ms. Eichler or look at our website.

-The recognized sororities are Chi Upsilon Sigma, Lambda Theta Alpha, Mu Sigma Upsilon, Phi Sigma Sigma, Pi Delta Chi, Sigma Delta Tau, Sigma Gamma Phi, and Sigma Sigma Sigma.
+The recognized sororities are Lambda Theta Alpha, Mu Sigma Upsilon, Phi Sigma Sigma, Pi Delta Chi, Sigma Delta Tau, Sigma Gamma Phi, and Sigma Sigma Sigma.

-The fraternities that are recognized are Alpha Epsilon Pi, Alpha Sigma Phi, Alpha Phi Delta, Chi Phi, Phi Kappa Psi, Phi Beta Sigma, Inc., Lambda Sigma Upsilon, and Zeta Beta Tau.
+The recognized fraternities are Alpha Epsilon Pi, Alpha Sigma Phi, Alpha Phi Delta, Chi Phi, Phi Kappa Psi, Phi Beta Sigma, Inc., Lambda Sigma Upsilon, and Zeta Beta Tau.

 WHEN TO BE CONCERNED AND WHAT TO DO (for students)